 Welcome to the Centre Harbor Historical Society!

-The Centre Harbor Historical Society is a careful and attentive steward of the historic Center Harbor Village Schoolhouse.
-The Historical Society is housed in the Village Schoolhouse, which is owned by the Town and leased to the Society for $1 per year.
-Children began attending classes in this one-room schoolhouse in 1866.
-When the Town's 8 school districts were reconfigured into 3 in 1930, grades 4 through 8 were held here.
-In 1967, the school was closed.
-Now it is the Schoolhouse Museum and contains the Society's collection of documents and artifacts.
+The Centre Harbor Historical Society is housed in the 1886 Center Harbor Village Schoolhouse, which is listed on the New Hampshire Register of Historic Places.
+The Village Schoolhouse is owned by the Town and leased to the Society for $10 per year.
+Children began attending classes in this one-room schoolhouse in 1886.
+A second classroom, the "little room", was added in 1902.
+First, second and third grade students were taught in the "little room", and grades 4 through 8 were held in the 1886 classroom.
+(Eventually, grades 7 and 8 were moved to the Humiston School in nearby Meredith, NH).
+In 1970, the school closed.
+Now it serves as the Schoolhouse Museum and contains the Society's collection of documents and artifacts.
 It is open during July and August on Saturdays from 10am to 2pm.
 It is located at 94 Dane Road (Route25B), a short walk from the Town docks, past the Kona Fountain and the Nichols Library.

 The Centre Harbor Historical Society hosts educational programs of historical and cultural interest at its meetings on the 4th Thursday of the month from April through October.
 These programs are open to the public and are offered free-of-charge.
-For additional program information, click here for the 2016 Program Calendar.
+Donations are greatly appreciated.